skanda-shastry/awesome-interview-question/README.md

 29. What do you love to do?
 30. Can you share a one thing which learned recently in your domain.
 31. If you had to choose to live without one of your 5 senses (taster smell, sight, hearing, touch), which one would you give up?

+## Give it a Star! ⭐

+If you like this project, please [give it a star](#top) on GitHub for better visibility.
+Thanks!

 ## License